Professional Assurance Officer at Government of Alberta

 As a Professional Assurance Officer, the incumbent is required to demonstrate a high degree of discretion, neutrality and confidentiality.
 The incumbent is required to manage a large caseload, navigate complex and nuanced issues, and work within strict guidelines and timelines.
 The Professional Assurance Officer has a high degree of autonomy in managing their day-to-day activities, but will receive ongoing feedback to ensure legislative, legal and procedural compliance of their work.
 The Commissioner for the Alberta Teaching Profession Commission is the decision maker on all files.

 • Provide technical advice and prepare draft decisions for consideration for the Manager, Director and Commissioner based on legislation, policy, standards, processes and protocols.
-Advice must ensure all legislative and procedural requirements have been met, and consider case law and precedent.
+Advice must ensure all legislative and procedural requirements have been met and consider case law and precedent.o Prepare recommendations for consideration by Managers, the Director and Commissioner based on relevant legislation, policy, standards, processes and protocols.
+Recommendations must ensure all legislative and procedural requirements have been met and consider case law and precedent.o Technical advice related to complaints and the Commissioner’s decision-making process are required to demonstrate advanced writing skill and must represent precedent approach.

-• Conduct preliminary inquiries into complaints referred to the Commission, including analyzing complaints, drafting allegation statements, verifying information and gathering additional information relevant to the decision making process.
+• Conduct preliminary inquiries into complaints referred to the Commission, including analyzing complaints, drafting allegation statements, verifying information and gathering additional information relevant to the decision-making process, which may include conducting interviews with complainants and teachers or teacher leaders.